egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 Just be the person you say you are.

-It's simple, indeed.
-Yet not always easy.
+It's simple, indeed, but not always easy.
 We hardly get it without effort an sometimes it takes great courage.
 And sometimes it just seems impossible, whenever you want to hide something.

 In order to build a fortune of trust, you've got to be honest.
 Radically honest.
 This is the price you pay.
 And for a short while, it may look like you are loosing.